 St Giles Church

-    poem by Dorrie Johnson, a resident of the village
+A poem by Dorrie Johnson, an ex-resident of the village

 Built beacon high,

 between Arden’s forests and the Felden fields

 holy water and green man welcoming new life.

 of land-slipped stones,

 some age-old sandstone, scarred,